eoinkelly/notes/rails/pgbouncer-for-performance.blog.md

 #### pgBouncer failover

 The app connects to pgBouncer. pgBouncer connects to the DB server(s).
 If a connection to the DB server goes down, pgBouncer will not terminate the app's connection but will try to find another available DB connection.
 This gives you failover if one of your DB servers goes down.

 #### pgbconsole

+* separate to pgBouncer
 * a `top` alike thing
 * a resource monitor for pgBouncer
 * can manage multiple pgBouncer instances

 ### Where should I run pgBouncer?

-Options
+Options are:

 1. Run pgBouncer on the same instance as the Rails app
     * it seems common to start here
     * ++ you get to multiplex N Rails connections to M real DB connections
     * ++ this works well if the DB is on the same instance as the Rails app because in that case you do care about running out of memory (normally you will hit other PG perf issues before running out of memory on well configured DB hosts)
     * -- the no. of real DB connections scales with the number of instances
 1. Run pgBouncer on dedicated instances
     * can be a single pgBouncer cluster or multiple clusters for different workloads with different N:M ratios
     * but eventually teams move to dedicated pgBouncer instance(s)
 1. run multiple pgBouncers for different parts of your load (e.g. background jobs, puma etc.)
     * lets you tailor how you allocate real DB connections

 ### How do I choose the ratio of Rails connections to real connections (N:M)?